 That being said, with enough experience with each class, you can start to see where the pros outweigh the cons between them.
+It’s highly probably that I’m still very much classed as a beginner in the game, but I’ve had a go at listing my favorite characters anyhow.
 This is subjective, but read on for the Slay the Spire classes ranked in order of worst to best, and let us know if you agree in the comment section below!

 MORE LIKE THIS:

 4. The Silent